 9. Who chooses the curriculum?

-The curriculum at Adolesco Preparatory Academy is chosen by administration with a background in curriculum development.
+The curriculum at Adolesco Preparatory Academy is chosen by the administration with a background in curriculum development.
 Much research and prayer is put into each decision.
-Prospective curriculum must be of high quality and conducive to our high standards in classical education.
+The prospective curriculum must be of high quality and conducive to our high standards in classical education.
 In addition, it must fit well within the University-Model® format allowing both primary teachers and co-teachers to effectively administer it in the formal classroom, as well as in the satellite classroom at home.
 Each year we will continue to evaluate the curriculum and make changes as needed.

 10. Does this type of schooling fulfill state requirements?